 For detailed information on accessibility of shore excursions, HAL strongly recommends contacting their Shore Excursions Department prior to embarkation at 1-888-425-9376 (or locally at 206-626-7320) or visiting the Shore Excursions Office on board.

 What is your smoking policy?

 Smoking of tobacco products (cigarettes, cigars and pipes), e-cigarettes and vaping are permitted in the Sea View Bar area (Deck 9, aft), starboard side only.

 Smoking of tobacco products is not permitted in any other public areas, nor on any stateroom verandah or inside any staterooms,.

 E-cigarettes and vaping are not permitted on any stateroom verandah, but are permitted inside staterooms.

 Will I be able to access the internet?

 Really?
-You’re saying that an entire cruise, PLUS several seaside paradise destinations, PLUS star-addled entertainment, PLUS special activities, PLUS the Shadow Cruise aren’t enough for you?
+You’re saying that an entire cruise, PLUS several seaside paradise destinations, PLUS star-addled entertainment, PLUS tabletop gaming and special activities, PLUS the Shadow Cruise aren’t enough for you?
 What kind of person ARE you, anyway?